mhornstein/Tabular-Data-Science-Final-Project/MAGIC-code/readme.txt

 4    ,0,1,1,1
 5    ,1,0,0,1

-3. print to the console the predicate of each sample according to the function reflected by the train-set.
+3. Print to the console the predicate of each sample according to the function reflected by the train-set.
 4. Displays a MAGIC graph of 0-labeled samples misclassified as 1 in the test-set.
-As you can see, samples 1+2 fit it.
+As you can see, samples 1+2 fit this condition.

 Requirements
 ============